RalXYZ/moyu.sh/README.md

 Welcome!
 You can create a JUNK file in a specified size, which looks just like a normal file.
-This shell scrip is great for you to deal with an irresponsible professor.
+This shell script is great for you to deal with an irresponsible professor.

 ### Run
 ```sh